Expressing breastmilk | breastfedbabies

 - Sterilise a container to collect the milk in.
 A small plastic bowl or other wide necked container is good.

-- Give yourself plenty of time and privacy.
+- Give yourself at least 20 minutes and some privacy.

 - Wash your hands.